Hackberry Provides Good Browse and Mast for Deer »

 Class: browse; moderately preferred by deer

-Description: Cedar elm is a medium to large-sized tree with drooping branches that form a narrow to rounded crown.
-The plant occurs on moist soils in bottomland, upland, and even limestone sites where found.
+Description: Cedar elm is a medium to large-sized tree with drooping branches that forms a narrow to rounded crown.
+Cedar elm grows on moist soils in bottomland, upland, and even limestone sites.
+Cedar elm loves moist areas but tolerates dry, upland sites well.
+It’s one of the toughest trees out there.
 The stems may have corky wings, but do not confuse cedar elm with winged elm.

-Unlike winged elm, cedar elm leaves are thicker, has the smallest leaves of the elms and is one of the few with fruit, called samaras, maturing in the fall.
+Unlike winged elm, cedar elm leaves are thicker.
+In fact, this tree has the smallest leaves of the elms and is one of the few with fruit, called samaras.
+The fruits mature each year in the fall.
 In addition, the top part of cedar elm leaves have a sand paper-type roughness.
-In the fall, leaves will turn yellow-gold in color.
+In the fall, leaves will turn orangish and yellow-gold in color.

-White-tailed deer are fond of all elms, especially cedar elm.
+White-tailed deer are fond of all elm species, especially cedar elm.
 Where moderate to high deer populations exists, this browse plant will typically show heavy use.
+Consider this tree a staple of the whitetail’s diet in areas where cedar elm is found.
+Deer eat cedar elm readily.
+Managers can measure browse use each year to track deer numbers in an area.

 Cedar Elm is Deer BrowseCedar Elm is Deer BrowseCedar Elm is Deer Browse